 Susannah North Martin was one of a handful of accused witches during the Salem Witch Trials who did not actually live in Salem.

-Born in 1621 in Buckinghamshire, England to Richard and Joan North, Susannah relocated with her father and stepmother to the Merrimack plantation in Salisbury, Massachusetts in 1639.
+Born in 1621 in Buckinghamshire, England to Richard and Joan North, Susannah relocated with her father and stepmother to the Massachusetts Bay Colony and settled in Salisbury, Massachusetts in 1639.

 The North family were some of the first settlers of Salisbury, which is located 40 miles north of Boston.
 The family lived with the other settlers on plots along the “circular road,” now known as the triangle formation of Elm street, School street and Bridge road in Salisbury square.
 At the time, the area was inhabited by Penacook Native Americans, wolves and wild animals.